rnpm/rnpm/README.md

 #### Does it work with Cocoapods?

 Yes, in fact - it has nothing to do with it.
-What it does is it just automatically links static libraries to your xcodeproj in the normal way you have been doing that.
+What it does is just automatically linking static libraries to your xcodeproj in the normal way you have been doing that.
 There are no more other changes.

+## Special thanks

+Special thanks to [**coreh**](https://github.com/coreh) for giving us the `rnpm` name in the registry.

+## Versioning

+This project follows semver.
+There are several 0.x versions published to npm registry you should not install as they belong to the previous project that was using that name 2 years ago.

 ## Contributing